Webtech12/Webtech12/README.md

 <div align="center"><img src="./assets/divider.svg" width="900" alt=""/></div>

+## Building it and breaking it

+For years I was the engineer whose code got tested.
+Now I also write the tests: Playwright for web, Appium for mobile, JMeter for load, and the kind of API tests that send the wrong thing on purpose.

+It changed how I design.
+Every error path I used to skip is now a test case I have to write, so I stopped skipping them.

 ## Leading, briefly

-I lead four engineers and stay hands-on: architecture, code review, requirements, QA, delivery, and whatever is on fire.
+I lead a small team and stay hands-on: architecture, code review, requirements, QA, delivery, and whatever is on fire.
 I've run 15+ technical interviews and spend a lot of time mentoring.

 The part I enjoy most is watching someone go from